Also known as: assisted chin up, band-assisted chin up, box-assisted chin up, chin-up negatives, australian rows

 Frequently Asked Questions

-What are the benefits of Jumping Chin Ups?
+What are the benefits of jumping chin ups?

-What common mistakes should I avoid?
+What common mistakes should I avoid with jumping chin ups?

-How can I progress or find alternatives?
+How can I progress or regress jumping chin ups?